Homesteading Family Logo

 A man holding up a tray of freeze-dried corn.

 Now that your corn is preserved for long-term storage, how will you use it?
-The quick answer is to rehydrate it and use it just as you would fresh corn, but if you’re still looking for a great recipe, check out Carolyn’s cream corn recipe below!
+The quick answer is to rehydrate it and use it just as you would fresh corn, but if you’re still looking for a great recipe, try it in creamy corn pudding and Carolyn’s cream corn recipe below!

 A man holding up a bowl of cream corn.